globalcitizen/svglover/README.md

 # svglover

-A library to import and display simple SVGs in [LÖVE](http://love2d.org/).
+A pure lua library to import and display simple SVGs in [LÖVE](http://love2d.org/).

+Tested up to love-11.3 (Mysterious Mysteries).

 Note that because it is specifically written for LÖVE, it is probably not useful for other [Lua](http://www.lua.org/) environments.